knpuniversity/javascript/knpu/ep3-webpack/require.md

 Like always, JavaScript is best written together, so download the course code from this page to code along with me.
 When you unzip the file, you'll find a `start/` directory inside that has the same code you see here.
-Oh, and if you've been coding along with the first two JavaScript tutorials - you're amazing!
+Oh, and if you've been coding along with the first two [JavaScript tutorials][modern_javascript] - you're amazing!
 But also, make sure to download the new code: I've made a few tweaks since the last tutorial to make things more interesting.

 Then, open the `README.md` file for *fascinating* instructions on how to get the project setup.
 The last step will be to find your favorite terminal, move into the